ericnag/nlw-01/README.md

 ## About

-Ecoleta is an application for registering and finding recyclable waste collection points such as batteries, light bulbs, among others.
+Ecoleta is an application to register and locate recycling points such as batteries, light bulbs, among others.

 Developed during Next Level Week by Rocketseat.